-An additional method of service plan monitoring is used by case management entities; the method involves the use of variance reports and service plan review generated by case managers following case conferences with service providers, review of written correspondence with providers, and/or direct reports from waiver participants.
-The variance report and service plan review is designed to document wide discrepancies of an unexplained or unacceptable nature in service plan and actual service delivery.
-Variance reports and service plan reviews are maintained by providers so that quality concerns can be maintained for remediation requests and follow up.
+An additional method of service plan monitoring is used by enhanced case management entities; the method involves the use of variance reports generated by case managers following case conferences with service providers, review of written correspondence with providers, and/or direct reports from waiver participants.
+The variance report is designed to document wide discrepancies of an unexplained or unacceptable nature in service plan and actual service delivery.
+Variance reports are maintained by provider so that quality concerns can be maintained for remediation requests and follow up.
+These variance reports are reviewed by the Medicaid Program Specialist during onsite reviews.